zchee/golang-wiki/gopls.md

 ```

 Common errors:
+- When prompted by Emacs for your project folder, if you are using modules you must select the module's root folder (i.e. the directory with the "go.mod").
+If you are using GOPATH, select your $GOPATH as your folder.
 - Emacs must have your environment set properly (PATH, GOPATH, etc).
 You can run `M-x getenv <RET> PATH <RET>` to see if your PATH is set in Emacs.
 If not, you can try starting Emacs from your terminal, using [this package](https://github.com/purcell/exec-path-from-shell), or moving your shell config from .bashrc into .bashenv (or .zshenv).
 - Make sure `lsp-mode`, `lsp-ui` and `company-lsp` are up-to-date, and make sure `lsp-go` is _not_ installed.